montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## Tutorial

-After studying this tutorial you will learn the following concepts:
+This tutorial is an introduction to:

+* These concepts:
   * Bits
   * IP address
   * Computer server
   * Computer client

-and you will  explains how to do the following activities:
+* These tasks:

-* Know the IP address of your computer.
+  * Know the IP address of your computer
   * Open a port on your computer to send and receive messages.

 ## Objectives